-- 1. Derivatives eligible for hedge accounting - a.
-Fair value hedges b.
-Cash-flow hedges
+1. Derivatives eligible for hedge accounting

+Fair value hedges

-Changes in the fair value of derivatives that are designated and qualified as fair value hedges are recognised in the Income statement together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
+Changes in the fair value of derivatives that are designated and qualified as fair value hedges are recognised in the income statement together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.